MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 1. On the Azure Portal home page, select **All resources**.

 2. Verify that the CoreServicesVnet, ManufacturingVnet, and ResearchVnet are listed.
-Your list should look like this:

 3. Note that Azure creates NetworkWatchers for each region that you use.